2000 in British music charts: 'Quality' of number ones

 Chart critics have complained that after the 1990s, a very successful decade in music for sales and chart records, the early 2000s decimated the music industry due to illegal downloads with the birth of Napster, especially the singles chart.
 Singles spent less time at the summit with the turn of the new millennium and sales also began to considerably drop.
 2000 was an excellent example of this, being the year that still holds the record for most No. 1 singles in a calendar year (43) and also contains the longest run of consecutive one-week No. 1 singles.
 Between the week ending 24 June 2000 and the week ending 16 September 2000, each week saw a new single hit No. 1 in the UK, a run of 13 #1s.
 The run began with Black Legend hitting the top with a re-working of an old Barry White classic, "You See the Trouble with Me".
-It was brought to an end by French house music act Modjo who hit No. 1 with their debut single "Lady (Hear Me Tonight)".
+It was brought to an end by French house music act Modjo who hit No. 1 for two weeks with their debut single "Lady (Hear Me Tonight)".
 As for sales, they were to steadily decline over the next few years, and 2000 was a slight turning point showing signs of weakening, with only one million-seller, which compared to the 1990s was a poor turnout.
 Weekly sales for #1s tended to remain around the 110,000 bracket, with the exception of a few extremes.
 An example of a very average week would have been when Madison Avenue's "Don't Call Me Baby" hit No. 1 and sold 93,000 copies.
 Single sales reached a low in 2004, before the legal paid digital download revitalised the market and by the end of the decade, they were at their highest selling level ever.